Beet curly top virus: Transmission

 BCTV is transmitted to nymphs of beet leafhoppers when they feed on the phloem of plants that are infected with the virus.
 Even though the leafhopper is infected with the virus, the virus does not replicate within the leafhopper and causes no harm to them.
 BCTV cannot be passed on to their offspring.
 The only way for offspring to be infected with the virus is if they fed on any plants infected with the BCTV.
 Once the beet leafhoppers ingest the virus, it moves from their digestive tract to the salivary glands.
 Once the infected leafhoppers migrate and feed on healthy plants, they transmit the virus by eating the phloem.
 The infected beet leafhoppers are able to infect various plants for the rest of their lifetime.

 Hosts

 BCTV has been known to affect more than 300 plant species from 44 different families.
-Sugar beets are known to be the main host for this virus but it also affect many plants including beans, celery, spinach, melons, peppers, squashes, cucumbers, and tomatoes.
+Sugar beets are known to be the main host for this virus but it also affects many plants including beans, celery, spinach, melons, peppers, squashes, cucumbers, and tomatoes.
 Younger plants seem to be more susceptible to damage and developed more symptoms from the virus compared to adult plants.
 It has been shown that the BCTV tend to infect more dicotyledonous hosts while no monocotyledonous plants have been recognized as a host for this virus.